41 Recipes To Satisfy Your Kugel Curiosity

 Cacio e Pepe Kugel

-One of the world’s simplest and most satisfying pasta dishes meets the kugel in this lovely casserole built on cheese and black pepper (that’s the “cacio” and “pepe”).
+One of the world’s simplest and most satisfying pasta dishes meets the kugel format in this lovely casserole built on cheese and black pepper (that’s the “cacio” and “pepe”).
 Copious amounts of ricotta, mascarpone and pecorino romano are combined in a large mixing bowl, with a bit of the pecorino reserved for later.
 Cook the noodles until barely al dente, add them to the cheese mixture and then sprinkle on that reserved pecorino for a deliciously cheesy finish.

 Smitten Kitchen is on it once again in the kugel department, this time with a noodle kugel that calls for a surprise ingredient: cherry pie filling.
 Oh, sure, all the old favorites are there too: egg noodles, cottage cheese, sugar and vanilla extract.
 Almost everything gets mixed in a large bowl, but the cherry pie filling is held back, poured atop during the baking.
 Deliciously intriguing.